 The Parramatta LSPS has identified Camellia as a precinct which will have an infrastructure and growth focus.
 It was identified that the future City of Parramatta will need to have maintained its Metropolitan Significant Strategic Employment Lands at and transitioned Silverwater-Camellia-Rydalmere for industrial uses that meet contemporary needs and provide jobs and services higher order jobs and increased employment density.
 There is also a need to support the intensification of employment lands in Camellia with infrastructure.
 There will be intensification of dwellings and employment in Camellia, predicted to increase to 3,500 and 5,000 respectively by 2036, subject to the NSW Government's response to the GPOP PIC recommendations.
-The LSPS aligns with the workshop master plan.
-However, as the LSPS is a 20 year vision, it is unclear as to whether Council would support a master plan that facilitates a total of 10,000 dwellings.
+The LSPS aligns with the Place Strategy.

-09 Summary & insights
+8. Summary & insights

-Sequencing considerations
+8.1 Sequencing considerations

-The delivery of any of the scenarios will be done over years and potentially decades.
+The delivery of the Place Strategy will be done over years and potentially decades.
 It is important to keep this in perspective when considering the analysis done in this report as it reflects on current conditions and assumptions around the likelihood future demand and price points.
 It is also important to consider this long term delivery process when thinking about how the master plans are gradually realised.

-The master plan and its job numbers as presented reflect a full build out - that is - if and when this is realised, this is what it will look like upon maturity.
+The Place Strategy and its job numbers as presented reflect a full build out - that is - if and when this is realised, this is what it will look like upon maturity.
 In practice, the first several years are likely to be characterised by smaller scale interventions that grow over time.

-The delivery of the master plan should be considered in this way and thought should be given to where development originates and in what direction/s it travels outward.
-Regardless of scenarios, there are a range of considerations that must be taken into account when identifying these points of origin and directions of growth.
+The delivery of the Place Strategy should be considered in this way and thought should be given to where development originates and in what direction/s it travels outward.
+There are a range of considerations that must be taken into account when identifying these points of origin and directions of growth.
 These include: